KrashKart/nus-cuesports-bot/docs/commands.md

 ### view_sessions
 Usage: ```/view_sessions```

-Displays all active and available sessions from the bot, sorted in chronological order with earliest first.
+Displays all active and available sessions from the bot as well as their respective capacities, sorted in chronological order with earliest first.

 ### update_sessions
 Usage: ```/update_sessions <session 1>...<session 3>```